(Part 4) The Bucket of Conviction - Strong As Hec

 To uncover the fact you love your sin you need...

-The Bucket of Conviction
+Bucket #3: The Bucket of Conviction

 This step of Bucketing Work... reveals the TRUTH!

-The root cause of WHY you do what you do:
+The root cause of why you do what you do:

 • It's where we self-sabotage our efforts.